WRLP (TV): Location

 WRLP came into existence because of the technical limitations UHF stations faced in the 1950s.
 The Springfield market was designated as an all-UHF market due to all of the possible VHF allocations being unavailable due to it being surrounded by allocations for Boston, Massachusetts/Manchester, New Hampshire (channels 2, 4, 5, 7, 9 and 11), Hartford/New Haven (channels 3 and 8), Providence, Rhode Island (channels 6, 10 and 12) and the Capital District (Albany/Schenectady/Troy, channels 6, 10 and 13).
 This area is one of the most rugged in the Northeast, being dotted with small hills and mountains.
 Much of the population is also within, or just outside of, the winding valley of the Connecticut River.
 These factors made UHF reception difficult.
 Soon after WWLP signed on, the station's owners, the Putnam family, realized that much of the northern portion of the market in Franklin County northward—including Greenfield, Brattleboro, Vermont and Keene, New Hampshire—could not get an acceptable signal from WWLP.
+Further compounding these reception problems, UHF stations could not be viewed without the use of an expensive external signal converter (it was not until the passing of the All-Channel Receiver Act in 1962 that all new TVs were required to have UHF tuners built in).
 With cable still very much in its infancy, the Putnams decided to open WRLP as a full-time satellite of WWLP.
-Further compounding these reception problems, UHF stations could not be viewed without the use of an expensive external signal converter (it was not until the passing of the All-Channel Receiver Act in 1962 that all new TVs were required to have UHF tuners built in).

 The station debuted on June 29, 1957.
-It was named after Roger L. Putnam, former mayor of Springfield and father of WWLP founder William Putnam.
+It was named after Roger L. Putnam, former mayor of Springfield and father of WWLP founder William Lowell Putnam III.
 The tower and transmitter was located on Gunn Mountain in Winchester, New Hampshire, one of the highest points in the region.
 The station could also be seen in Springfield, creating a strong combined signal with over 50% overlap.

 WRLP was originally slated to operate on channel 58, but Putnam sought and received permission to move to the stronger channel 32.
 WRLP was to be the "parent" of a network of low-powered translators across western New England.
 However, that plan came undone when the FCC rejected a proposed reallocation of channel allocations in New England that would have allowed the WRLP translators to air on channel 72.